-Based on this needs assessment, it was felt that the current handbook for judiciary must encompass the following points:
+Based on this needs assessment, it was felt that the current handbook for prosecuting officers must encompass the following points:

-- The handbook must be in the format of a ready reckoner that lays down the rights a victim has during a trial and the mandate of the court in a human trafficking case. - Content must include both Central and State Government notifications and G.O.s and government schemes for rehabilitation. - 3.
-Summary of judgements relevant to human trafficking cases.
+1. The handbook must be in the format of a ready reckoner that lays down the rights that a victim has during a trial and the mandate of the court in a human trafficking case.

+- 2. Content must include both Central and State Government notifications and G.O.s and schemes for rehabilitation. - 3.
+Supporting template of letters, applications, orders etc.

-This user-friendly handbook has been designed primarily as a ready reckoner supported with citations.
-The hope is that this handbook serves as a guide to the judges on their role in the various stages of human trafficking cases.
+This user-friendly handbook has been designed primarily as a ready reckoner supported with citations and templates.
+The hope is that this handbook serves as a guide to the prosecuting officers in Telangana on their role in the various stages of a human trafficking case.